 Talk to a lawyer about what your case might be worth.
 You should never accept payments for your injuries without talking to your lawyer first, since your doctor and their legal team might try to undervalue your case to avoid paying you full damages.

 Call Our Miami Medical Malpractice Lawyer for Injuries from Surgical Instruments Left Inside the Body

-If you or a loved one underwent surgery and later discovered that the doctor left a tool or instrument inside your body, call the Law Offices of Prosper Shaked.
-Our Miami attorney for surgical tools left inside the body after surgery may be able to take your case and work to get you the compensation you deserve for your medical bills, lost wages, and pain and suffering.
+If you or a loved one underwent surgery and later discovered that the doctor left a tool or instrument inside your body, call Prosper Shaked Accident Injury Attorneys PA.
+We will analyze your case and help determine whether we can help get the compensation you deserve for your medical bills, lost wages, and pain and suffering.
 To schedule your free legal consultation, call us today at (305) 694-2676.